Guideline on inappropriate and sensitive online content

 1. Obscene and Indecent Content

 Content that is contrary to social and moral norms, common sense of decency and modesty.
-Such content includes, among others, nudity, sexually explicit images or messages, lewd, sexual activity and rape.
+Such content includes, among others, any posts, messages, media or content containing nudity, sexually explicit content, lewd, indecent or vulgar content or sexual violence/crimes.

-Content that has the tendency to annoy, harass, abuse or threaten any party or is generally against the current standard of morally accepted behaviour.
-Such content includes, but is not limited to, inappropriate elements that (i) threaten national security or public order; (ii) are political in nature or includes criticism of the Government or rulers; (iii) promote undesirable traits such as supporting or expressing sympathy or support to terrorist acts or organisations; (iv) disregards the sensitivity of the community and social norms of the country in which the content is exhibited; or (v) depicts criminal and immoral activity.
+Content that may be false or prejudicial to national security, public health or safety or which is not in compliance with relevant laws.
+Such content includes, but is not limited to, inappropriate content that (i) threatens or is prejudicial to national security, public order, public health or public safety; (ii) is political in nature or includes criticism of the Government or rulers; (iii) promotes undesirable traits such as supporting or expressing sympathy or support to terrorist acts or organisations; (iv) disregards the sensitivity of the community and social norms of the country in which the content is exhibited; (v) incites feelings of enmity between different groups; or (vi) depicts criminal and immoral activity.

 Further, any claims made in an advertisement should stand against objective substantiation.
 Hence, obvious untruths, exaggerations or content that is likely to mislead will be considered inappropriate.